studerus/pepper-android-realtime-chat/README.md

 ### Common Issues

 #### "Not connected to server"
-- Check your OpenAI, Azure OpenAI, or x.ai API key and endpoint
+- Check your OpenAI, Azure OpenAI, x.ai, or Google API key and endpoint
 - Verify internet connectivity
 - For Azure: Ensure the deployment name matches your Azure setup